zng-ui/zng/TODO/Performance.md

 * Try to detect unsupported render mode without glutin.
 * Try to implement async context creation in default view crate.
     - Problem, glutin needs the event-loop window target to build a context (it is not send and must be in main).
       - glutin-v2 will not need this?
+No it needs the window handle (in Windows).
     - gleam uses a `Rc<dyn Gl>` for the OpenGL functions.
     - There are obscure bugs with sending OpenGL contexts across threads, maybe review using `surfman` again.